lifthus/gobox/README.md

 - Makefile

-  The code below is basic template of makefile
+  The code below is basic template of makefile for Go

 ```
 .DEFAULT_GOAL := build